Getting a $3,000 Personal Loan

 This is particularly true for people who have a low credit score.
 In that case, a credit card might charge a lower rate than a personal loan.

 If you have equity in your home, another option is a home equity line of credit (HELOC).
-Alternatively, a credit card balance transfer might charge a lower interest rate.
+Alternatively, a balance transfer credit card might charge a lower interest rate than you’re currently paying on your credit card balance.

 Where Can I Get a $3,000 Personal Loan?

 You can get a personal loan from online lenders, commercial banks, and credit unions.
-Online lenders are super-convenient and fast.
-Loans are often funded within two days.
-You can also get pre-qualified and see your loan terms before you apply.
-An online lender might do a soft credit check before you accept the loan, but your credit rating will not be affected.
+Online lenders offer a streamlined application process and loans are often funded within two days.
+You can also typically get prequalified and see your potential loan terms before you apply.
+An online lender might do a soft credit check to prequalify you for a loan, but your credit rating will not be affected.

 Credit unions may offer lower interest rates and more flexible terms for members.
-Federally chartered credit unions cap APRs at 18%, so borrowers with imperfect credit may receive lower rates than they would elsewhere.
+Federally chartered credit unions cap annual percentage rates (APRs) at 18%, so borrowers with imperfect credit may receive lower rates than they would elsewhere.
 A history with a credit union might boost your eligibility.

 A bank will typically require good credit to qualify for a personal loan.
 You may also need an account with the bank.
 Account holders are likely to qualify for the lowest interest rates and bigger loans.
 You may have to visit a branch and complete the application in person.